 If there are unusual or unique circumstances, a student can submit an Application for Resident Classification along with his/her own Iowa income tax returns and parents' income tax returns for consideration.
 Additional documentation may be requested.

-It is the student’s obligation to prove that s/he is no longer in Iowa primarily for educational purposes.
+It is the student’s obligation to prove that s/he is in the state of Iowa for reasons other than education.
 The student will submit a completed and signed Application for Resident Classification.
 Written details and extensive supporting documents are expected.
 These could include a certified copy of the individual’s marriage license, parent’s job offer letter, current Iowa resident income tax return, affidavit of future tax-filing intention, lease or other proof of Iowa residence, Iowa utility bills for the new property, moving company bill of lading, copies of Iowa driver’s license, voter registration and/or vehicle registrations, pay statements showing Iowa withholding tax, final utility bills from former residence, etc.

-The University of Iowa Nonresident Review Committee fields appeals from denials of residency applications.
-In appealing an initial nonresident determination, the student will be expected to submit some or all of the following information to establish that you have been in Iowa for reasons other than education:
+The student will be expected to submit all of the following documentation to demonstrate that he/she has been in Iowa for reasons other than education:

 - Employment in Iowa for 1,560+ hours annually (that’s full-time by IRS regulation, averaging at least 30 hours worked per week) for over 12 consecutive months, with Iowa tax withheld by your employer and demonstrated by regular pay statements; and

-- If you choose to be enrolled anywhere, no more than a maximum of 6 s.h. during Fall, the same during Spring and a limit of of 4 s.h. over Summer at the undergraduate level; and
+- If you choose to be enrolled anywhere during your qualifying year, no more than a maximum of 6 s.h. during Fall or Spring semesters and a limit of of 4 s.h. over Summer at the undergraduate level; and

 - Within 45 days of arriving in Iowa, obtain an Iowa driver’s license (D.O.T.-issued ID, for non-drivers), register to vote in Iowa (U.S. citizens only) and, if your name is on the title of a vehicle, Iowa license plates; and